Joan Curry

 Patricia Joan Curry Hughesman (December 1918 – August 2020) was a British squash and tennis player who won the British Open Squash Championships three times in a row from 1947 to 1949.
 Her toughest victory was in 1948, when she beat the 10-time British Open winner Janet Morgan in five sets.
-She was also the runner-up at the championship three consecutive times from 1950 to 1952.
+She was also the runner-up at the championship three consecutive times from 1950 to 1952, each time to Morgan.